We are happy to announce the 2023 TOEFL® English-language Researcher/Practitioner Grant Program.

 Successful applicants will receive funding of US$5,000–$10,000.
 The exact amount of funding will be commensurate with the scope of the particular research project after determining the duration of the instructional period, the frequency of test administrations, the number of students tested, and the amount of other performance data collected.

 Practitioners who are teaching English in various contexts including universities, intensive English programs, study-abroad programs, primary schools and secondary (middle or high) schools are invited to apply.
-Prior research experience is not required, but practitioners with advanced degrees in language teaching or a related field will be given preference.
+Prior research experience is not required, but practitioners with advanced degrees in language instruction, or a related field, will be given preference.

 Preferred class/course specifications are as follows:

 - class size: at least 15 students per class

-- Focus: Improving one or more specific English-language skills — listening, speaking, reading or writing
+- focus: improving 1 or more specific English-language skills (e.g., listening, speaking, reading or writing)

 - curriculum vitae